 Context Mapper Integration

-With our Service Cutter library which is a fork of the original Service Cutter we integrated the structured decomposition approach into Context Mapper.
-It allows you to generate new decomposition suggestions in the form of CML Context Maps.
-The decompositions are derived on the basis of the original coupling criteria catalog.
+We provide a Service Cutter library, which is a fork of the original Service Cutter, to be able to offer its structured decomposition approach in Context Mapper.
+The library allows you to generate new decomposition suggestions in the form of CML Context Maps.
+The decompositions are derived from the original coupling criteria catalog.

 Input and Preconditions